freelawproject/free.law/content/pages/fuenchem.md

 At the same time that "Fuenchem" was writing these emails, he was also finding blog posts about Free Law Project or RECAP and posting his grievances as comments.

 After many months of these ongoing attacks, our executive director decided to attempt to address "Fuenchem's" grievances head on by writing him an email — perhaps directly addressing his concerns would end the months-long crusade to discredit and attack Free Law Project.
-After emailing with for many days and answering dozens of questions, our executive director had written more than 12,000 words in response to "Fuenchem's" questions.
+After emailing with him for many days and answering dozens of his questions, our executive director had written more than 12,000 words in reply.

 Rather than be satisfied by these responses, "Fuenchem" converted them into a Q&A he posted on a blog he created for that purpose.
 This effectively doxed the private emails from our executive director while putting them in a different context than they were intended.
 The "Q&A" can be found on the webpage created by "Fuenchem," here: